Mobile UI/UX - Research

 I personally have faced similar struggles when moving from another country to the United States as a young child, as well as when moving to and from multiple different cities throughout my life.

-The main goal is to design a mobile app that aggregates local resources and services (e.g. grocery stores, churches, community centers), and essential information for immigrants and newcomers.
-Users would be able to discover new places via the app, which would make it easier for them to take advantage of valuable local benefits and resources.
+I designed a mobile app that aggregates local resources and services (e.g. grocery stores, churches, community centers), and essential information for immigrants and newcomers.
+Users can discover new places via the app, which would make it easier for them to take advantage of valuable local benefits and resources.

 To fully understand the audience that I am designing this app for, I interviewed 10 immigrants from a variety of ethnicities and socioeconomic backgrounds.
 The interviews were semi-structured and lasted for about 20 to 30 minutes.